 Notice how the new title appears at the top of the (previously Open) dialog box:

 Argument #4: ButtonText

 The ButtonText only applies in Mac platforms.
-When used in Windows, the argument is ignored (as explained in Excel VBA Programming for Dummies).
+When used in Windows, the argument is ignored.

 It allows you to determine the text that appears in the action button.
 This is the button regularly known as the Open button.